redsymbol/genstatic/README.txt

-genstatic - Generate and maintain large sets of static HTML files, without going insane
+genstatic - Generate and maintain static HTML files with Django templates

 Genstatic is a tool for generating and managing sets of static HTML (or other text format) files using the Django template system.
 It